 Plastic is everywhere, even your laundry.
 Detergent bottles, dryer sheets, fabric softeners—all plastic.
 Alternatives are sprouting up—thankfully—but since these are life hacks, let’s try something different.

 Nobody likes their clothes sticking together, so what do you do?
-How about trying dryer balls like these?
+Why not try dryer balls like these?
 Buy them unscented and use your favorite essential oils to zero in on your favorite fragrance.
-To speed up the drying process, toss in a clean, dry towel.
+Speed up the drying process by tossing in a clean, dry towel.